colbywight/Numerical-Analysis/MachineEpsilonSingle.md

 **Description/Purpose:**  This routine computes the single precision machine epsilon.
 This method uses a loop to determine when precision is lost in a floating point number.

 **Input:** This method has no parameters.
-It simply calculates the number of digits of accuracy of the systems floating point precision.
+It simply calculates the number of digits of accuracy of the systems floating point.

 **Output:** This method outputs a single number that indicates the number of decimal digits that are represented in a floating point number on the computer being used.